Evil-21/task-management-system/README.md

 ## Features

 * Create, read, update, and delete tasks
-* Filter tasks by date range
+* Filter tasks by date and status
 * Mark tasks as completed or not completed
 * View task details

 ## Getting Started